Slovakia’s Fico, populist ex-premier with penchant for Putin

-BRATISLAVA: Slovak ex-premier Robert Fico, whose Smer-SD party is tipped to win the snap election on Saturday, is a former Communist Party member who may sway his country's foreign policy in favour of the Kremlin.
+BRATISLAVA: Ex-premier Robert Fico, whose Smer-SD party was poised to win Slovakia's elections, is a former Communist Party member who may sway his country's foreign policy in favour of the Kremlin.

-Just days ahead of the vote -- which follows the collapse of a fragile anti-graft coalition -- Smer-SD has topped polls with around 20 percent backing, making Fico the favourite to retake the top job after a five-year break.
+The EU and NATO member nation of 5.4 million people has provided substantial military aid to Ukraine since the Russian invasion began in February 2022.

-His victory could spell a foreign policy U-turn in the EU and NATO member nation of 5.4 million people, which has provided substantial aid to Ukraine since the Russian invasion began in February 2022.
+Fico said recently that Slovakia will not send “a single bullet” to Ukraine if his party is in power and has called for peace talks between the two sides.

-Fico, who once hailed Slovakia’s adoption of the euro as a “significant historic decision”, is now openly taking aim at the EU, NATO and war-ravaged Ukraine in a bid to woo far-left and far-right voters.
+He once hailed Slovakia’s adoption of the euro as a “significant historic decision” but took aim at the EU, NATO and Ukraine during the campaign in a bid to woo far-left and far-right voters.

 “The war in Ukraine originated in 2014 when Ukrainian fascists were killing civilian victims of Russian nationality,“ the 59-year-old said in a recent video, repeating inaccurate and unproven Russian claims.